Herbert Gantschacher

-Herbert Gantschacher (born December 2, 1956, at Waiern in Feldkirchen in Kärnten, Carinthia, Austria) is an Austrian director and producer and writer.
+Herbert Gantschacher (born December 2, 1956) is an Austrian director, producer, and writer.

 Education

-1976 Gantschacher graduated on the second gymnasium in Klagenfurt.
-From 1977 to 1980, he studied at the Academy for Music and Performing Arts at Graz (now University of Music and Performing Arts Graz).
-He graduated with honors in 1980 and in 1988 he got the M.A.
-Master of Arts.
+Gantschacher was born in Waiern, in Feldkirchen in Kärnten, Carinthia, Austria.
+In 1976 he graduated from the second gymnasium in Klagenfurt.
+From 1977 to 1980, he studied at the Academy for Music and Performing Arts in Graz (now the University of Music and Performing Arts Graz).
+He graduated with honors in 1980 and received an M.A.
+(Master of Arts) in 1988.